OpenChain-Project/Reference-Material/CONTRIBUTING.md

 Other contributions are welcomed too, such as:
 * Guides and playbooks for adoption of the OpenChain ISO/IEC standard;
+* Case studies, indicating how an organization has achieved conformance, and the benefits gained thereby.

 Contributions are also welcomed through discussions:
 * Online discussions via Slack and mailing lists.